credativ/plutono/docs/sources/datasources/influxdb/provision-influxdb.md

 # Provision InfluxDB

-You can configure data sources using config files with Grafana's provisioning system.
+You can configure data sources using config files with Plutono's provisioning system.
 You can read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../../administration/provisioning/#datasources" >}}).

 Here are some provisioning examples for this data source.